 Based on the documentation shared by your broker, the Customs office either decides to release the goods or to inspect the transaction.
 In the latter case, your customs broker will coordinate with you the further actions needed.

 Paying Customs Duties

 Unless exempt, all imported commercial goods are subject to customs duties and taxes based on their HS Code tariff classification.
-It is your forwarder who will pay the import duty and tax.
+Generally speaking, it is the importer of record who will pay the import duty and tax.

 Some goods are also assessed in relation to other taxes.
 This includes excise duties and anti-dumping duties, which are applied to goods priced significantly below their value in their import market.